Online ethnography: Offline participant observation

 Urban ethnographer Jeffrey Lane suggests that it may increasingly be necessary to weave online and offline identities of informants together in order to create an accurate portrayal of urban street life.
 He borrows media scholar Danah Boyd’s concept of “networked publics,” which are “simultaneously (1) the space constructed through networked technologies and (2) the imagined collective that emerges as a result of the intersection of people, technology, and practice,” to frame his argument.
 Interactions that take place offline may appear one way to a participant observer but are further contextualized when examining online forms of communication between the same parties involved in the offline interaction.
 In the same way, information that is transmitted online can significantly influence activities that take place offline.
 For instance, one of Lane’s informants encounters a video on Twitter suggesting that there are violent incidents taking place in the area.
 In response, he sends a text blast to all of his contacts to be cautious that evening.
 In order to preserve the construction of a networked public, researchers should take into consideration both online and offline identities and activities of individuals.
 Lane also acknowledges that not all scholars may agree with his argument, but they will eventually have to face the issue as advancements in technology continue to increase.

 However, other cyber-ethnographers have argued that difference between online and offline selves is similar to the different identity performances that occur in other contexts.
 This perspective views identity issues in cyber-ethnography as consistent with those of traditional ethnography.
 Researchers should thus consider how community members relate their online and offline selves.
 If it is normal for community members to bring together their online and offline identities and meet face-to-face then it makes sense that the ethnographer should observe or participate in these offline interactions in order to fully understand the community as was done by Sherry Turkle.
 This finding has been supported by Sara Ross in her work on legal anthropology in urban settings such as Toronto, Canada.

 However, many cyber-ethnographers including Hine and Walstrom believe that participant observation in the offline setting can be biased by asymmetry between the researcher and the member.
-This is because community members rely on computer mediated communication they may be at a disadvantage to a researcher who understands their online interactions, but also employ face-to-face communication.
+This is because community members who rely on computer mediated communication may be at a disadvantage to a researcher who understands their online interactions, but also employs face-to-face communication.
 As it is often the case that researchers are interested in understanding the interactions in the online context and that comparing online and offline identity is not important, credible ethnographic studies can be done in online-only contexts.